 Ceramic coated molybdenum sheets / plates

-Using our proprietary ceramic-coated molybdenum sheet offers various advantages.
+Are you experiencing problems with welding and reactions during the firing process?
+Our proprietary ceramic-coated molybdenum sheets offer various advantages.
 Customers currently using uncoated molybdenum sheets can reduce adhesion to the furnace by switching to this product.
-In addition, customers currently using ceramic plates can expect shorter furnace cycle times, higher component charge volume, and improved sintered product accuracy by switching to this product.
-In addition to the choice of coating compositions to match the fired product, the product can also be used to coat boats and other processed products.
+Additionally, those using ceramic plates can expect to achieve shorter furnace cycle times, increased component charge volume, and improved accuracy of sintered products by making the switch.
+The coating can be customized to match the fired product and can also be applied to coat boats and other processed items.

 Applications Jig for high temperature furnace